 1142 E. Commerce St., (210) 592-1075, torokitchenandbar.com

 Toro Kitchen + Bar is a local mini-chain with three locations in the Alamo City — one of which is in a prime downtown location off Commerce Street.
-That spot has live music every Friday and Saturday, all while enjoying authentic Spanish cuisine and endless drinks.
-Take a friend – or a date.
+That spot has live music every Friday and Saturday, all while serving up authentic Spanish cuisine and a variety of libations.
+Take a friend — or a date.

 Credit: Sanford Nowlin